Medical Practice Administration

 Here are eight roles and responsibilities that physicians, administrators, and consultants say should belong to your medical practice administrator or office manager.

-1. Practice representative.
+- Practice representative.
 The administrator should serve as the point of contact for pharmaceutical representatives and technology vendors.
-That will help shield physicians from the interruption in their day to day operations.
+That will help shield physicians from interruption in their day-to-day operations.

-3. Policies and procedures creator.
+- Policies and procedures creator.
 Policies and procedures are “the heart” of a well-run operation, but practices often lack them because they are so time-consuming to create.
-An administrator should be the driving force int the creation, monitoring, and enforcement of the practice’s policies and procedures.
+An administrator should be the driving force in the creation, monitoring, and enforcement of the practice’s policies and procedures.

 To support the medical practice operations by maintaining office systems and supervising staff.
 To work collaboratively with the physicians to achieve practice goals.